Raiden (Metal Gear): Critical reaction

 Response to the character in subsequent games was mainly positive.
 GamePro's Pattrick Shaw analyzed his new design for Metal Gear Solid 4; he said Raiden "was in one hell of a fight".
-Raiden's redesign has been praised for reducing his androgynous appearance, thus making him more appealing.
-UGO Networks placed Raiden's design in that game at 18th on its 2011 list of "the most stylin' alternate costumes", but Gavin Mackenzie from PLAY listed it seventh on his list of inappropriate outfits, stating that the costume was "cool" but had unnecessary accessories.
+Gavin Mackenzie from PLAY criticized and stated that the costume was "cool" but had unnecessary accessories.
 It has also been compared with Gray Fox's cybernetic-ninja design in Metal Gear Solid.
 GameSpot staff stated that Raiden "is definitely the inheritor of the quasi-unkillable Cyborg Ninja inheritance" when he made his first appearance in a Metal Gear Solid 4 trailer.
 GameSpot applauded his actions in the trailer, calling it "wordlessly awesome" and comparing his stunts with those in the film Casshan: Robot Hunter.
+Among several cutscenes featuring Raiden, his fight with Vamp was heavily praised by critics due to finding appealing moves.
+Upon the revelation of Raiden's new design as a cyborg ninja, writers said he distanced himself from his previous appearance that imitated Solid Snake.
+For Metal Gear Solid 4, Meghan Adams sees the new design as evidence that the slightest hint of androgyny demands the use of coercive violence, even while Raiden's androgyny "is, in fact, masculine-leaning."
+Voice actor Reuben Langdon described Raiden as a character he always wanted to play as, most notably on Super Smash Bros.
+In a 2010 Famitsu readers' poll, Raiden was voted the 42nd most-popular video game character.